netceteragroup/pulse-eco-devices/pulse-eco-v2-wifi/3d-model/README.md

 If the sensor wiggles, secure it with hot glue as well.

 Be careful with managing the cables in the process.
-The SDS sensor can press on the board and the cables and might even damage either them or itself.
+The SDS sensor can press on the board and the cables, and might damage either them or itself.
 When done, slide the whole components set into the enclosure:

 ![Box](box.jpg)

-Usually, the box and the front plate should tight fight.
-However, in some ocassions, a bit of glue might be necessary to secure it completely.
+Usually, the box and the front plate should tight fit.
+However, in some occasions, a bit of glue might be necessary to secure it completely.